Skip to main content

 Academic

-A central thesis is that chronic activation of the Hypothalamic-Pituitary-Adrenal (HPA) axis induces a state of (GR) resistance, which perpetuates a vicious cycle of inflammation and neuroendocrine dysregulation.
+A central thesis is that chronic activation of the Hypothalamic-Pituitary-Adrenal (HPA) axis induces a state of glucocorticoid receptor (GR) resistance, which perpetuates a vicious cycle of inflammation and neuroendocrine dysregulation.
 Furthermore, this process is profoundly interconnected with the gut-brain axis, where alterations in gut permeability and the microbiome can amplify systemic inflammation and sustain HPA axis hyperactivity.

 Lifestyle interventions, therefore, must be viewed as targeted biological signals capable of modifying these specific pathophysiological mechanisms.
 Their efficacy is a function of their ability to restore GR sensitivity, heal the intestinal barrier, and modulate the neuro-inflammatory milieu.

-The central paradox of is that it often leads to a state of functional cortisol deficiency at the tissue level, despite normal or even elevated circulating levels of cortisol.
+The central paradox of chronic stress is that it often leads to a state of functional cortisol deficiency at the tissue level, despite normal or even elevated circulating levels of cortisol.
 This phenomenon is rooted in GR resistance.
 The glucocorticoid receptor is a transcription factor present in nearly every cell of the body.

 When activated by cortisol, it translocates to the nucleus and binds to glucocorticoid response elements on DNA, regulating the expression of genes involved in inflammation, metabolism, and stress adaptation.
 One of its most critical functions is to suppress pro-inflammatory signaling pathways, such as those mediated by Nuclear Factor-kappa B (NF-κB).
 This is a key part of the negative feedback loop that resolves the inflammatory response and terminates the HPA axis cascade.